 What’s the correlation between UTIs and your period?

 Having a UTI should not directly affect your period but there are other factors that link UTIs and periods, like hormonal imbalances, stress, sex, and hygiene.

 Tampons and pads that are not changed regularly enough promote bacterial growth and can increase your chance of getting a UTI.
 Tampons will not directly cause a UTI though.
 Using tampons while you have a UTI can cause flare-ups in UTI symptoms.
 To prevent UTIs in general and especially while you're on your period, good hygiene is key.
-This means using good quality products that are absorbent and free of parabens and dyes, changing your feminine products regularly (never leave a tampon in for more than 6 hours) and keeping yourself clean and dry.
+This means using good quality period products like these ones that are absorbent and free of parabens and dyes, changing your feminine products regularly (never leave a tampon in for more than 6 hours) and keeping yourself clean and dry.